 The ‘Tree of Life’ admired in its new setting

 I like to tell people the stories behind the artefacts, as it can start a natural conversation about disability rather than it sounding like a lecture.

 The sculpture now has a prominent position under our back patio, away from any bad weather.
 A few small flowers have come off, but they are very easy to re-attach.

 The ‘Tree of Life’ is a piece of artwork which demands your attention.
 You need to stand still so you can absorb its intricacy.
 It deserves more than a few glances as you cannot follow the lines of the mosaic tiles.
 It’s installed close to where we sit for coffee so is very much part of our daily lives.

 VisAbility is pleased the sculpture has a new home and is admired by its new owner.

-To find out more about our Leisure Services we offer at VisAbility please visit our web page below or call us on 1800 846 477 and speak to one of our team.
+Find out more about our Leisure Services we offer at VisAbility or call us on 1800 846 477 and speak to one of our team.